 In addition, changes in tax laws could increase our tax liability or increase our reporting obligations.
 For example, in February 2010, President Obama released additional information about the tax proposals contained in his Fiscal Year 2011 Budget (the "Budget").
 There are several proposals included in the Budget that are significant for life insurance companies.
-Those proposals include modifying the dividends-received deduction for life insurance company separate accounts; requiring information reporting for private separate accounts of life insurance companies; imposing new reporting requirements and transfer-for-value rules on purchasers of certain life insurance contracts; expanding the interest expense disallowance for corporate-owned life insurance; requiring information reporting on payments to corporations; and increasing information return penalties.
+Those proposals include modifying the dividends-received deduction for life insurance companies; imposing new reporting requirements and transfer-for-value rules on purchasers of certain life insurance contracts; expanding the interest expense disallowance for corporate-owned life insurance; requiring information reporting on payments to corporations; and increasing information return penalties.
 These proposals not only could increase our tax liabilities but also could reduce the attractiveness of certain products we sell.
 These proposals may not be enacted or may be modified by Congress prior to enactment.

 Furthermore, the federal estate tax has been repealed as of 2010.
-This extraordinary situation is currently scheduled to last only during 2010, while in 2011 it reverts back to pre2001 rules.
+This extraordinary situation is currently scheduled to last only during 2010, while in 2011 it reverts back to pre-2001 rules.
 This situation may or may not continue as Congress could adopt legislation retroactively reinstating the estate tax.
 The repeal of and continuing uncertainty regarding the federal estate tax may adversely affect sales and surrenders of some of our estate planning products.